 - Represents Guinean-American company in international arbitration against global aluminum companies over bauxite shipping rights.

-- Represents defense contractor in international contractual dispute with the Republic of Korea over terminated agreement to upgrade F-16 fighters.
+- Successfully represented defense contractor in U.S. litigation over dispute with the Republic of Korea relating to terminated agreement to upgrade F-16 fighters (“KF-16 Program”) and currently advises contractor in parallel Korean case.

-- Represents government contractor in dispute with multiple pension funds based on allegation that contractor sought to evade or avoid pension liabilities.
+- Successfully represented multinational company in dispute with multiple pension funds based on allegation that company sought to evade or avoid pension liabilities.

 - Successfully represented NTP, Inc., in patent infringement suits regarding wireless email products and systems.